 – If Jesus was already God in heaven before becoming a human, to which rank did God the Father raised Jesus after his ascending to Heaven?
 God raised Jesus higher than the angels, that is, all angels.
 The Bible does not tell us that there would be some form between the angels and God.

-– How could Father God call Jesus a member of the triune God, his righteous servant?
+– How could God the Father call Jesus a member of the triune God, his righteous servant?

 – How can God be divided a portion with the great?
 Isa 53:12 Therefore will I divide him a portion with the great, and he shall divide the spoil with the strong; because he poured out his soul to death, and was numbered with the transgressors: yet he bore the sin of many, and made intercession for the transgressors.